What does a physiatrist do?

-In developing a treatment plan, the physiatrist might order laboratory work, imaging studies, or perform an electro- myography and nerve conduction studies.
-The treatment plan might include physical therapy, therapeutic exercise, specialized training, massage, acupuncture, counseling, injections, or medication.
+In developing a treatment plan, the physiatrist might order laboratory work, imaging studies, or perform electrodiagnostic studies (EMG).
+The treatment plan might include physical therapy, therapeutic exercise, chiropractic treatment, massage, acupuncture, counseling, injections, or medication.

 Many physiatrists enjoy a broad practice, but others sub-specialize in such areas as pain management, sports medicine, neuromuscular medicine, non-hospice palliative medicine, or spinal cord injury.
 Some physiatrists limit their practice to only physical medicine procedures, most also practice rehabilitation.
 The physiatrists at RMA practice both physical medicine and rehabilitation.

 Physiatrists are involved in the management of a broad spectrum of medical problems with the underlying goals of restoring function, improving quality of life, and preventing future injury.
 When the full restoration to the pre-injury level of function is not possible, they work to optimize quality of life.